xueyafighting/tronsr-template/INTRO.md

 A short introduction about your team
-THis is about my introduction about my team.
+THis is about my introduction about XueYa team.